abdulbadii/rename_batch_emulated_PCRE/README.md

 winexxx1

 DISCLAIMER:
 It's been very scarcely tested and just provided "as is".
 Do on your own risk, you'd better back up the data first.
-Does not guarantee any success, no warranty for data loss and damage.
+Does not guarantee any success and no warranty for data loss and damage.